dmachard/go-dnscollector/doc/collectors.md

 - `tls-min-version`: (string) min tls version
 - `cert-file`: (string) certificate server file
 - `key-file`: (string) private key server file
-- `cache-support`: (boolean) disable or enable the cache dns, this feature can be enabled if your dns server doesn't add the latency
-- `query-timeout`: (integer) in second, max time to keep the query record in memory
 - `sock-rcvbuf`: (integer) sets the socket receive buffer in bytes SO_RCVBUF, set to zero to use the default system value

 Default values: